 Bach and Zelenka

-Saturday 9 May 2020 (This concert was postponed - a new date to be confirmed)
+Saturday 9 May 2020 (This concert was postponed but is still in our planning)

 St Andrew’s Uniting Church, Cnr Ann & Creek Sts, Brisbane